-Class P2 Shares
+Class P2, P3 and P4 Shares

-Without prejudice to specific Share Class restrictions provided for in this section, Class P2 Shares can be switched with Shares in any other Fund or Share Classes subject to meeting Investor qualification criteria for that Share Class.
-Switching into Class P2 Shares is only permitted to Investors instructing through Distributors, Brokers/Dealers, platforms, Institutional Investors and/or other Investors which fulfil the Class P2 Shares eligibility requirements as per the conditions laid down in section "Share Classes".
+Without prejudice to specific Share Class restrictions provided for in this section, Class P2, P3 and P4 Shares can be switched with Shares in any other Fund or Share Classes subject to meeting Investor qualification criteria for that Share Class.
+Switching into Class P2, P3 and P4 Shares is only permitted to Investors instructing through Distributors, Brokers/Dealers, platforms, Institutional Investors and/or other Investors which fulfil the relevant Class P2, P3 and P4 Shares eligibility requirements as per the conditions laid down in section "Share Classes".

 Class Q Shares